Interior Lighting Design Tips

 Take a look around each of your rooms and notice where you are lacking in lights.
 What tasks are difficult to perform?
 A floor or table lamp can go a long way toward making tasks easier.
 What rooms are too dark and could benefit from better ambient lighting?

-If you change not one thing this year, aside from your incandescent bulbs, update your lighting to really make a difference in your daily tasks and experiences.
+Consider how updating your lighting can make a difference in your daily tasks and experiences.
 Oh, and add a dimmer to every single light you can!